 How many books do you consider every year?

-It’s hard to say since we are always reading and evaluating – but our best guess is that we review between 500 to 600 titles every year and politely decline to review many others that aren’t a great fit for the awards.
+It’s hard to say since we are always reading and evaluating – but this past year was our popular popular yet and we considered well over 1000 titles for the awards.
 Making our list is highly competitive and we believe that’s an important element of keeping the quality of our winners high.

 Is this award a big deal?

 That is a hard question for us to answer, but yes — yes it is.

 We might be biased though.
 Objectively, we can tell you that we receive and review a LOT of books and every year less than 10% merit inclusion on our Longlist.
 And there are only ten books on our Shortlist and five top award winners – so mathematically that’s pretty selective.